ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

 ### Note:
->`If you see any error during running the client program like below`
+If you see any error when running similar to the following:
 ```
 "/usr/local/Cellar/python@3.9/3.9.14/Frameworks/Python.framework/Versions/3.9/lib/python3.9/turtle.py", line 107, in <module>
     import tkinter as TK